Trade to be focus of Australia, Indonesia talks

 10:45pm Home Affairs Minister Jason Clare tells Lateline the rescue operation has passed the critical 36-hour mark and rescuers have been advised to find and retrieve bodies:

 We've been searching all day; we've had planes in the air.
 We've had merchant vessels looking as well.
 All we've found is debris.
 We've found life jackets floating out there, but we haven't found people alive.
-We've seen a lot of dead bodies.
+We've seen a lot of dead bodies.8:19pm Home Affairs Minister Jason Clare has told Channel 10 the situation north of Christmas Island is looking "increasingly grim", saying the chances of finding more survivors are decreasing:

 Boarder Protection Command have now instructed the men and women that are out there in the search-and-rescue area to now identify people that have perished and retrieve their bodies.